withrobot/oCam/README.md

 [![ScreenShot](images/oCam_handgesture.png)](https://youtu.be/qt8iNjDMUUo)
 Detailed description is [here](https://www.youtube.com/watch?v=th8hUD7Ajg4)

-###modifications
+#### modifications
-* Change color based hand segmentation method to background difference method.
+* Change color based hand segmentation method to background difference method
-* Add a trackbar for the threshold value of difference image.
+* Add a trackbar for the threshold value of difference image
-* Add an exception process for the empty data frame.
+* Add an exception process for the empty data frame
-* Add an exception process for the no-palm detection.
+* Add an exception process for the no-palm detection
-* Comment out saving result image.
+* Comment out saving result image

-### How to build
+#### How to build
-* Refer to the attached Makefile.
+* Refer to the attached Makefile

 ##Tutorial
 Detailed description is [here](Tutorial)